ArinKothari/introtocomputing/README.md

 # introtocomputing
 # assignments regarding computer subject
-This was made becuause it was told so in the tutorial.
+This was made because it was told so in the tutorial.